OlgAbak/open-palindrome-checker/README.md

 # palindrome-checker
-Use this app to check if a word is a palyndrome.
+Use this app to check if a word is a palindrome.